After you get refugee status

 You’ll also have to think about opening a bank account and getting a National Insurance number.

-You’re not on your own.
-Contact your local Citizens Advice Bureau - they can help you with benefits and housing, and can also put you in touch with local charities, English language schools and community groups.
+Contact your local Citizens Advice for help with benefits and housing, and to get details of local charities, English language schools and community groups.

 Find a new home